burakbayramli/emacs-jupyter/README.md

   this command is useful for other purposes, such as wanting to clean up ipyton memory and starting from scratch, anytime.

+## LICENSE

+Emacs IPython is licensed under GPL v3.
+See COPYING for details.

 ![](emacs-ipython.png)